cal-cs184-student/hw-webpages-rk/hw3/index.md

 The goal of adaptive sampling is to reduce noise by increasing the number of samples.
 However, not all the samples converge in a uniform manner, so we need to measure the level of convergence per pixel.
 We define a pixel's convergence as $$ I = 1.96 * \sigma / \sqrt{n} $$.
 This generates a 95% confidence interval that the average pixel illumination is within I of the mean.
 This allows us to terminate some integrations early since some pixels have a lower variance and have already converged.
 We can have a fixed sample size and trace rays faster because of this.
 Alternatively, we can increase the number of samples to decrease noise when rendering while still completing this task in a reasonable amount of time.
 In our sampling loop, we keep a running sum of the illuminance, a running sum of square illuminance, and the actual number of samples collected thus far.
 Every `samplesPerBatch`, we check to see if $$ I \le m * \mu $$, where $m$ is the maximum tolerance.
 If this is the case, then we stop our ray sampling loop.
 Afterwareds, we update `sampleCountBuffer` with the actual number of samples we collected, and we update our accumulated radiance with this value as well.

-Here is the result of using adaptive sampling on the bunny with a Russian Roulette termination probablity of 40%.
+Here is the result of using adaptive sampling on the bunny with a Russian Roulette termination probablity of 40% and 2048 light rays.

 | Adaptive sampling | Rate |
 | :----: | :----: |
 | <img src="media/part5/bunny_as.png"/> | <img src="media/part5/bunny_as_rate.png"/> |

 However, we noticed better results when using a lower termination probability.
-Below are the results of using adaptive sampling with a Russian Roulette termination probablity of 5%.
+Below are the results of using adaptive sampling with a Russian Roulette termination probablity of 5% and 2048 light rays.

 | Adaptive sampling | Rate |
 | :----: | :----: |